-Hepcidin expression in the kidney: In 2005, using immunocytochemistry assays, Kulaksiz et al[38] have shown for the first time that hepcidin was expressed in kidney, namely in the cortical thick ascending limb (cTAL) and connecting tubules and at lesser extend in the collecting ducts.
+Hepcidin expression in the kidney: In 2005, using immunocytochemistry assays, Kulaksiz et al[38] observed for the first time that hepcidin was expressed in the kidney, namely in the cortical thick ascending limb (cTAL) and connecting tubules and to a lesser extent in the collecting ducts.
 Hepcidin was absent in the proximal tubule and descending and ascending thin limbs[38].
 It was localized at the apical surface of the renal epithelial cells, which suggests that renal hepcidin is eliminated in the urine after an autocrine/paracrine action on renal tubules.
 Using microdissected and isolated renal tubules, we also confirmed that hepcidin is preferentially expressed throughout the distal nephron, particularly in the TAL[67].
-Interestingly, the distal nephron expresses DMT1 and FPN transporters at the apical and the basolateral membrane respectively, and was described to be the site of the reabsorption of non-heme iron in kidney[68–71].
-Using mouse models with defect in hepcidin production (hepcidin KO and HJV KO mice), our group had clearly shown that non-heme iron accumulated in this distal nephron particularly the TAL[71], and in TAL cell line, we found that vectorial transport of iron was decreased following exogenous hepcidin treatment.
+Interestingly, the distal nephron expresses DMT1 and FPN transporters at the apical and the basolateral membrane, respectively and was described to be the site of the reabsorption of non-heme iron in kidney[68–71].
+Using mouse models with defects in hepcidin production (hepcidin KO and HJV KO mice), our group had clearly shown that non-heme iron accumulated in this distal nephron particularly the TAL[71].
+In the TAL cell line, we found that vectorial transport of iron was decreased following exogenous hepcidin treatment.
 In addition, similarly to what we observed in intestine[21], hepcidin was able to decrease DMT1 both in vivo using kidney sections from hepc-/- mice and in vitro using TAL cells.
 All together, these reports highlight a new role of hepcidin in the control of renal iron transport and accumulation and suggest that local synthesis of hepcidin within renal tubules may play a crucial role in this effect.
 Hepcidin seems to specifically target the distal nephron rather than the proximal tubule.
-We investigated the importance of hepcidin in the protection of kidneys against urinary tract infection (UTI)[67].
-We developed an experimental UTI model and showed that hepcidin KO mice, inoculated with the gram-negative CFT073 strain, exhibited higher renal bacterial load than infected wild-type (WT) mice, as well as a significant attenuation of renal inflammatory profile.
-Hepcidin KO mice showed a marked alkalization of urine, associated with repression of both Atp4a and Atp12a proton pumps.
-Pre-treatment of WT mice with hepcidin considerably reduced renal colonization by CFT073 strain and restored the acidic pH of urine.
-In vitro experiments proved the bacteriostatic activity of hepcidin against UPEC since the bacterial growth was inhibited in the presence of this peptide.
+We investigated the importance of hepcidin in the protection of kidneys against urinary tract infection[67].
+We developed an experimental urinary tract infection model and showed that hepcidin KO mice inoculated with the gram-negative CFT073 strain exhibited higher renal bacterial load than infected wildtype mice as well as a significant attenuation of renal inflammatory profile.
+Hepcidin KO mice showed a marked alkalization of urine associated with repression of both Atp4a and Atp12a proton pumps.
+Pre-treatment of wildtype mice with hepcidin considerably reduced renal colonization by the CFT073 strain and restored the acidic pH of urine.
+In vitro experiments proved the bacteriostatic activity of hepcidin against UroPathogenic Escherichia coli because the bacterial growth was inhibited in the presence of this peptide.
 Interestingly, we found that CFT073 repressed renal hepcidin expression in infected mice through reduction of SMAD signaling.
-These results indicate that hepcidin plays a role in the fight against UPEC infection and that UPEC might target renal hepcidin to attenuate its global antibacterial activity in the early phase of UTI[67].
+These results indicate that hepcidin plays a role in the fight against UroPathogenic Escherichia coli infection and that UroPathogenic Escherichia coli might target renal hepcidin to attenuate its global antibacterial activity in the early phase of a UTI[67].